M4NU5/Personal_Website/content/thoughts/tech/coding-convenience-Immersive-labs-web-scraper.md

 Digging into what the achievements page lets look at the components mentioned. `Title` is pretty straight forward. looks like it seems that the image is hosted on some aws instance

-There is some weird variation of how the share_url is constructed.
-I have been a hethen and created some nested try, except clauses that will try all variations that I have seen.
+There is some weird variation of how immersive labs constructs their share_url so i chose to be a heathen and made some nested try except statements...
+I know I know burn me at the stake, I could loop through the different url permutations until I get a 200 response.
+But I am writing this as a quick and dirty script not a production grade web scraper. but methods  I have been a hethen and created some nested try, except clauses that will try all variations that I have seen.